ibm-cloud-docs/account/exclude.md

 Find the ID for an object and exclude an account with the `ibmcloud catalog entry-visibility-set <resource-id> --excludes-add <account-id or account-email>`.

-For more information about how visibility works, see the the [API docs](https://console.bluemix.net/apidocs/682).
+For more information about how visibility works, see the [API docs](https://console.bluemix.net/apidocs/682).